sy-wada/blue_benchmark_with_transformers/README.md

 - **Dev**:   sentences:  1496/ articles:  157
 - **Test**:  sentences:  2896/ articles:  315

+[HoC](https://github.com/sb895/Hallmarks-of-Cancer) (the Hallmarks of Cancers corpus) consists of 1,580 PubMed publication abstracts manually annotated with ten currently known hallmarks of cancer([Baker et al., 2016](#sbaker)).
+- **Evaluation**:
+  1. predict multi-labels for each sentence in the document.
+  1. combine the labels in one document and compare them with the gold-standard.
+- **Metrics**: example-based F1-score on the abstract level ([Zhang and Zhou, 2014](#zz); [Du et al., 2019](#jdu)).
+ + We used [pmetrics.py](https://github.com/ncbi-nlp/BLUE_Benchmark/blob/master/blue/ext/pmetrics.py) and [eval_hoc.py](https://github.com/ncbi-nlp/BLUE_Benchmark/blob/master/blue/eval_hoc.py) from [the BLUE benchmark repository](https://github.com/ncbi-nlp/BLUE_Benchmark) to calculate the metrics.

 ## Inference task
+- The aim of the inference task is to predict whether the premise sentence entails or contradicts the hypothesis sentence.
+- **Metrics**: overall accuracy
+  + We used classification_report in [pmetrics.py](https://github.com/ncbi-nlp/BLUE_Benchmark/blob/master/blue/ext/pmetrics.py).

 ### MedNLI
 | class        | Train |  Dev |  Test |
 |--------------|------:|-----:|------:|